amymcgovern/pyparrot/README.md

 * **Bebop**
    * [demoBebopTricks.py](https://github.com/amymcgovern/pyparrot/blob/master/examples/demoBebopTricks.py)
+      ```
+      python demoBebopTricks.py
+      ```

       The bebop can flip just like the Mambo!
 This does the exact same thing as the Mambo tricks demo: take off, flip in all 4 directions, land

    * [demoBebopDirectFlight.py](https://github.com/amymcgovern/pyparrot/blob/master/examples/demoBebopDirectFlight.py)

+      ```
+      python demoBebopDirectFlight.py
+      ```

       The bebop can also be directly controlled for roll, pitch, yaw, and vertical.
 This program demonstrates the use of all 4 of  these directions.
 Be sure to run this in a large enough space!

 ## mambo flying commands